Tag: identity

 Psalm 150; Jeremiah 30:1–11a; 1 John 3:10–16

 Many of will grasp for the past looking for the comfortable.
 This isn’t necessarily a bad thing.
-However, if the past we hold onto results in two steps back for every step forward, then that is not effective, nor does it fulfill our to Go and (p)Reach.
-The of restoration that we find in Jeremiah is indeed a message of hope.
-In it, though, is an underlying .
+However, if the past we hold onto results in two steps back for every step forward, then that is not effective, nor does it fulfill our mission to Go and (p)Reach.
+The promise of that we find in Jeremiah is indeed a message of hope.
+In it, though, is an underlying truth.
 The restoration is to the place of home/old with a new model.

 The exiles would certainly enter the Promised Land again.
 However, they wouldn’t return to either the ways that led them to exile, nor would they return to the glory years of David and Solomon.
 It would be something new.